cu-publichealth/FoodborneML/README.md

 11. To start using the data collection sources initialize your database schema with `python main.py initdb`

+**NOTE:** Due to the volume of data (even just from Yelp), it is highly recommended that you use a real DBMS instead of the preconfigured sqlite.
+SQlite is an in memory database and you are likely to have performance issues.
+Currently the system has only been tested for MSSQL Server, but SQLAlchemy does support many backends.
+For further info look [here](http://docs.sqlalchemy.org/en/latest/dialects/).

 ## For Developers of the code